 In the EventBridge console, navigate to the Rule and create a rule.
 Provide the name, description, and the eventbus.
 Choose the rule type as ‘scheduled’ and click ‘continue’ to create the rule.

-Under the schedule pattern, choose a specific time and enter the Cron expression.
-Click ‘next’.
-On the next page, select the target types as AWS Service.
-Choose your Lambda function (start/stop) that you want to trigger and enter your Lambda functions ARN.
-Select ‘Create’ at the bottom of the page to create the Rule.
-Now the EventBridge Rule will trigger your Lambda functions (start/stop).
+Under the schedule pattern, choose a specific time and enter the appropriate Cron expression.
+Click ‘Next’.
+On the following page, select the target type as AWS Service, then choose the Lambda function (start/stop) that you want to trigger and enter your Lambda function’s ARN.
+Finally, click ‘Create’ at the bottom of the page to set up the Rule.
+Once created, the EventBridge Rule will automatically trigger your Lambda functions based on the defined schedule.
+By leveraging expert cloud consulting services, businesses can efficiently configure automated workflows like these, ensuring optimized resource usage, cost efficiency, and secure cloud operations.

 Write to us at sales@cloudifyops.com if you are looking for Cost Optimization solutions for your AWS cloud infrastructure.